 - Place baking sheet on wire rack to cool for 1-3 minutes, then remove cookies to wire rack to finish cooling.

 - Cookies can be stored in an airtight container at room temperature for up to 3 days.
-Uncooked dough can be stored in the fridge for up to 2 days.
-Uncooked dough or baked cookies can be stored in freezer bags and frozen for up to 2 months.
+Unbaked dough can be stored in the fridge for up to 2 days.
+Unbaked dough or baked cookies can be stored in freezer bags and frozen for up to 2 months.

 Using dark brown sugar instead of light will yield an even stronger butterscotch flavor.
-Feel free to use different kinds of chocolate chips and nuts, or even candy bar pieces.
-This recipe is also great with 1-2 cups of old fashioned oats. br]
+You can also use different kinds of chocolate chips and nuts, or even candy bar pieces.
+This recipe is also great with 1-2 cups of old-fashioned oats.

 Amount Per Serving: Calories: 239Total Fat: 15gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 7gCholesterol: 34mgSodium: 186mgCarbohydrates: 64gFiber: 3gSugar: 13gProtein: 9g